Our Services

 Helpful Resources

-Ventilators are evidence based tools that temporarily support breathing by delivering oxygen and removing carbon dioxide while the body heals, and they are not a sign that care is being withdrawn.
+Ventilators are evidence-based medical devices that temporarily support breathing by delivering oxygen and removing carbon dioxide while the body heals.
+Needing a ventilator is not a sign that care is being withdrawn—it's a bridge to recovery.

-If breathing symptoms appear, act early with medical evaluation, pulse oximeter checks, and emergency care for red flags like severe shortness of breath, confusion, chest pain, or oxygen below 90 percent; there are several factors to consider about noninvasive versus invasive support, benefits, risks, and weaning that can change your next step, so see the complete details below.
+If breathing symptoms appear, act early: seek medical evaluation, monitor with a pulse oximeter, and get emergency care for red flags like severe shortness of breath, confusion, chest pain, or oxygen saturation below 90 percent.
+Understanding the differences between noninvasive and invasive ventilation, along with benefits, risks, and weaning, can shape your next step.

 A ventilator is not a sign that doctors are "giving up."
 In many cases, it's a tool used to support the lungs while the body heals.
 Understanding how and why a ventilator is used can reduce fear and help you make informed decisions.